martinroger/ipodesp32/README.md

 ![AiO DAC board prototype](/img/AiODAC.jpg)

+## CAVEAT
+> [!WARNING]
+> At the time of this commit, it has become apparent that the all CP2102 chips are not born equal.
+The hack consisting of spoofing a PL2303HX by overwriting the PID and VID on a CP2102 **only works on older versions**.
+I haven't yet managed to get it to work on CP2102N or CP2102-GM transceivers.
+Additionally, I haven't managed to get this hack to work on CP2104 or FTDI232R transceivers.
+For the time being, I would recommend holding off from ordering boards based on the designs in PCB unless you are certain you can source pre-2018 CP2102 chips.
+> Work is happening on finding a solution, as the PL2303TA that would be the ideal candidate is hard to find in stock too.

 ## Summary (TL;DR)

 Second generation Minis (R56, R57, R58...) did not come with Bluetooth music streaming unless the Visual Boost or Mini Connected navigation option was selected (which wasn't hugely popular).